Share and Spread the love

 f possible, try to use organic food for your mealworm farm bedding.
 Be aware that mealworms can’t live in flour or similar fine-milled grains.
 Also, they can’t survive being made of whole grains.
 Wheat bran and oatmeal have just the perfect structure that allows the mealworms to feed and move freely.
 The amount of substrate will depend on the size of the container.
 In general, the bedding should be 2-3 inches thick.

-Before placing the mealworms in the bedding. you’ll need to make sure that it’s not infested with grain mites.
-They can be found in almost all grains, even those you bought in-store for your consumption.
-If you skip this step, you might end up with what I had at one time: The sites may swarm your farm and provide competition for food to your mealworms.
+Before placing the mealworms in the bedding, ensure it is not infested with grain mites.
+They can be found in almost all grains, even those you buy in-store for your consumption.
+If you skip this step, you may end up with what I once had: the sites may swarm your farm and provide competition for food to your mealworms.
 You can deal with the mites by putting the substrate in a microwave for about a minute.
 Alternatively, you can freeze it for 3 days – that’s what I did.

-You should also add some pieces of old newspaper, scrapped cardboard, or paper towels on top of the bedding.
-The mealworms will use these pieces of paper to hide under them as they prefer to spend their time in dark places.
+You should also add some pieces of old newspaper, scrap cardboard, or paper towels on top of the bedding.
+The mealworms will use these pieces of paper to hide under them, as they prefer to spend their time in dark places.

 Your colony should have a certain level of moisture.
 Mealworms can’t drink water.
 They get the necessary moisture by eating pieces of fruit or vegetables.
 Adding potato or carrot slices should provide enough moisture for your farm.
-The amount you add will depend on the climate and humidity of the area you live in.
-If you notice that there is a piece that they’re not eating, remove it to avoid rot.
+The amount you add will depend on the climate and humidity of your area.
+If you notice that there is a piece they’re not eating, remove it to prevent it from rotting.

-Once you set the bedding, you’re probably good for 3 or 4 months.
+Once you set the bedding, you’re probably suitable for 3 or 4 months.
 After that, you’ll need to remove it and replace it with a fresh substrate.
 When doing this, use the bucket sifter to separate the mealworms from their waste.
-The leftover frass can be a great fertilizer for your garden.
+The leftover frass can be an excellent fertilizer for your garden.

 What Do Mealworms Eat?

-The mealworms get all their food from the bedding or substrate.
-There are several types of foods you can put in the bedding that they will enjoy.
+Mealworms obtain all their food from the bedding or substrate.
+There are several types of food you can add to the bedding that they will enjoy.
 The choice mostly comes down to your personal preference, price, and availability.

-Another common option is oatmeal.
-When buying oatmeal for colony bedding, make sure that it’s the plain type.
+Another standard option is oatmeal.
+When purchasing oatmeal for colony bedding, ensure it’s the plain type.
 Avoid those with specific flavours.
-Any type of rolled oats will do.
+Any rolled oats will do.
 Feel free to use instant oats or Quick Cook oatmeal.

-The only type to avoid is steel-cut oats as mealworms won’t be able to handle them due to the thickness.
+The only type to avoid is steel-cut oats, as mealworms won’t be able to handle them due to the thickness.
 The downside of oatmeal bedding is that it can be too dense, limiting the mealworm’s ability to move.
-Also, this makes harvesting and sifting through the substrate a bit more difficult.
+Additionally, this makes harvesting and sifting through the substrate somewhat more challenging.

 How Often Do Mealworms Need to Be Fed?

 There’s no particular rule on how often you need to feed your mealworms.
-Basically, you can feed them as much as you like.
+You can feed them as much as you like.
 The more food they have, the more productive your colony will be.
-You’ll likely need to add some food and top the substrate every few weeks to keep the bedding depth at around 3 inches.
+You’ll likely need to add food and top off the substrate every few weeks to maintain a bedding depth of around 3 inches.

-In general, keep track of how your substrate looks like.
-When the grain particles start to look smaller and the bedding gets thinner, then it’s time to add some more food.
+In general, keep track of how your substrate looks.
+When the grain particles start to appear smaller and the bedding becomes thinner, it’s time to add more food.

-In addition, don’t forget to regularly add vegetable or fruit slices, so your mealworms will have enough moisture.
-Try to mix up your food offerings a little as a varied diet for mealworms will result in more nutritious food for your chickens.
-Also, as the mealworm builds up over time, you’ll need to replace the complete substrate every 3 or 4 months.
+In addition, don’t forget to add vegetable or fruit slices regularly, so your mealworms will have enough moisture.
+Try to mix up your food offerings a little, as a varied diet for mealworms will result in more nutritious food for your chickens.
+Additionally, as the mealworm population builds up over time, you’ll need to replace the entire substrate every 3 or 4 months.

 What Temperature Should Mealworms Be Kept at?